knative/docs/docs/serving/samples/hello-world/helloworld-java-spring/README.md

        This will wait until your service is deployed and ready, and ultimately it will print the URL through which you can access the service.

-During the creation of a Service, Knative performs the following steps:

-- Create a new immutable revision for this version of the app.
-- Network programming to create a Route, ingress, Service, and load balancer for your app.
-- Automatically scale your pods up and down, including scaling down to zero active pods.

 ## Verification